razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 # Detailed Design
 ## Types of Motion
 We can have 2 types of motion while building user interfaces
-1. **Realtime**: User is directly interacting with the objects of the UI.
+1. **Realtime**: User is directly interacting with an object on the UI.
     *Example: When a user drags a carousel, the carousel slides as per the user's drag.*
     <img alt="Realtime Animation Example" src="./images/motion/realtime.gif" width="300px">

-2. **Non-Realtime**: Non-realtime means that the object's behavior is *post-interactive* i.e it occurs after a user action, and is transitional.
+2. **Non-Realtime**: The object's behavior is *post-interactive* i.e it occurs after a user's action, and is transitional.
     *Example: When a user taps on a carousel card, it flips over within a set timeframe*
     <img alt="Realtime Animation Example" src="./images/motion/non-realtime.gif" width="300px">